Pocket Tanks: Development history

 Michael P. Welch from Blitwise Productions created Amiga games before he started developing PC games such as Super DX-Ball and Neon Wars.
 Welch developed Pocket Tanks as remake/sequel of the Amiga game Scorched Tanks and extended the gameplay with modified physics, dozens of new weapons (hundreds with a paid expansion), and the ability to move the tank.
 The game's soundtrack was created by Eliran Ben Ishai as Impulse Tracker Module file.
 The first version of Pocket Tanks was released in 2001.

 On October 26, 2001, the first version of Pocket Tanks was released after a beta.
 This version continued to be updated, adding features such as network support and more weapons.

 Version 1.3 was released in November 2007.
 It contained bug fixes as well as LAN and IP support.

 A Collector's Edition of Pocket Tanks was released on November 16, 2007.
 It contained the first 14 expansion packs and the Deluxe version of Pocket Tanks.

-On June 1, 2008, Pocket Tanks became available for Mac OS X.

 On April 15, 2009, Pocket Tanks was released on iOS.
 This version included a new touch interface and 35 weapons to enjoy for free.
 The iOS version continues to be updated along with other mobile versions that were released later.

 On December 7, 2012, Pocket Tanks became available on Android.

 On January 9, 2013, Pocket Tanks was released on the Windows Store for devices running Windows 8 and Windows RT.

 On March 7, 2013, Pocket Tanks was released on the Amazon Appstore.

 Version 2.1 added support for the latest weapon packs and fixed bugs that prevented it from being playable on the Surface Pro.

 Version 2.3 brought "online functions from a third-party Backend as a Service supported framework to a Blitwise maintained AWS hosted server infrastructure."

-Version 2.7.2 is currently the latest release of the game as of July 2022 and is available for the iOS, Android, and Windows Store versions of the game.
+Version 2.7.9 is currently the latest release of the game as of July 2025 and is available for the iOS, Android, and Windows Store versions of the game.
 Pocket Tanks and Pocket Tanks Deluxe is currently available on Windows, MacOS, iOS, Android, Amazon Appstore, and Windows Store.
 The original PC versions of the game lack some of the features of the mobile and Windows Store version.

-As of 2022, there are 325 weapons to collect on the desktop version, which can be obtained by purchasing all of the expansion packs.
+As of 2024, there are 320 weapons to collect on the desktop version, which can be obtained by purchasing all of the expansion packs.
 This version is available for MacOS and the Windows Desktop.
-The mobile version is expanded to 375 weapons.
+The mobile version is expanded to 385 weapons.

-The game is still being updated as of 2023.
+The game is still being updated as of July 2025.